OpenVoiceOS/ovos-PHAL-plugin-alsa/README.md

 This plugin can be used both in OVOS and with [HiveMind](https://github.com/JarbasHiveMind) satellites.

-Be sure to allow `"mycroft.volume.get.response"` in your hivemind for your satellite to be able to report camera support
+Be sure to allow `"mycroft.volume.get.response"` in your hivemind for your satellite to be able to report volume

 ```bash
 hivemind-core allow-msg "mycroft.volume.get.response"